-We have all been in a noisy situation, whether it is on the train, trying to work, or trying to sleep next to your snoring partner.
-There are various ways in which you can try to eliminate those noises, from headphones, foam earplugs, or even a pillow over the ears.
+We have all wanted a bit of noise reduction, whether on the train, trying to work, or getting a good night’s sleep next to your snoring partner.
+There are various ways in which you can try to eliminate those noises, from headphones, foam earplugs, white noise or even a pillow over the ears.
 But we are in the 21st century now.
 We don’t have to rely on those uncomfortable and unreliable methods anymore.

 - Custom earplugs